 Patient Rights and Responsibilities

-Health care providers have a special responsibility to be an advocate for patients and to assure that the patient’s rights are protected.
+Health care providers have a special responsibility to be an advocate for patients and to ensure that the patient’s rights are protected.

 As a natural outgrowth of our organizational values and mission, the Board of Directors, the medical staff, and the employees of UT Southwestern Medical Center jointly affirm and recognize the following rights and responsibilities of our patients: